Personal Development Needs to Get Personal

 Corporate PDPs are based on a path already walked.
 How to get promoted to the next role, for example.

-Are we considering how to be happier, more energised, replenished, invigorated as well and making more money for our company?
+Are we considering how to be happier, more energised, replenished, and invigorated as well as make more money for our company?

 Let me be clear, this is not our employer’s fault or responsibility.
 It’s ours.

 Accountability to our development is on us.
 The outcome also belongs to us.